vrestihnat/apache2_phpcgi/README.md

 ### Run without host volumes:
     docker run: -d --name ap2-fcgi -p 81:80 -p 82:82 -p 83:83 -p 84:84 pipp37/apache2_phpcgi

-The apache web server is available at the container host at ports 81, 82, 83, 84 and 86.
+The apache web server is then available at the container host at ports 81, 82, 83, 84 and 86.

 ### Run with all volumes:
     docker run: -d --name ap2-fcgi -p 81:80 -p 82:82 -p 83:83 -p 84:84 \